Kleinrotti/voukoder-ffmpeg-buildscript/README.md

 - Install nasm to /usr/bin/nasm.exe
 - Install cmake gui
 - Add cmake path to path variable
+- To compile libvpx:
+         For Visual Studio the base yasm binary (not vsyasm) should be in the PATH for Visual Studio.
+For VS2017 it is sufficient to rename yasm-<version>-<arch>.exe to yasm.exe and place it in:
+         Program Files (x86)/Microsoft Visual Studio/2017/<level>/Common7/Tools/

 ## Starting the build
 - Have the build.sh file at i.e. "/home/daniel/ffmpeg/build.sh"